Article updated on 27 July 2020.

-Traditional heating systems utilize carbon compounds such as coal, oil and gas in a combustion reaction to release heat; this also releases dioxides of sulphur, nitrogen and carbon as well as particulate matter such as soot.
+Traditional heating systems utilize carbon compounds such as coal, oil, and gas in a combustion reaction to release heat; this also releases dioxides of sulfur, nitrogen, and carbon as well as particulate matter such as soot.
 This concoction compromises local air quality and presents a danger to human health, while the increasing carbon dioxide levels are becoming dangerous.

 Emissions from UK buildings – much of which can be attributed to heating them – represented 19% of the UK’s overall emissions in 2017.
 With around 85% of UK homes utilizing the gas network for heating and amid rising concerns over the environmental impact this is having, the Government has realized that we need to rethink the way we heat our homes.